Organisation chart

 The investigation services consist of:

-• Mergers Unit (merger control)
+• Mergers Unit (merger control);

-• Chief Economist’s Team (assessments, modelling and studies)
+• Chief Economist’s Team (assessments, modelling and studies);

-• Digital Economy Unit (assessments, developing digital tools)
+• Digital Economy Unit (assessments, developing digital tools);

-• Adviser to the General Rapporteur, Head of the Leniency and Europe Division
+• Adviser to the General Rapporteur, Head of the Leniency and Europe Division;

-• Adviser to the General Rapporteur, Head of the sustainable development network
+• Adviser to the General Rapporteur, Head of the Sustainable Development Network.

-Services reporting direct to the President
+Services reporting directly to the President

-The Autorité’s President has several specialist services:
+The President of the Autorité has several specialist services:

-• the Office of the President (responsible for institutional, European and international matters)
+• the Office of the President (responsible for institutional, European and international matters);

-• the Legal Service
+• the Legal Department;

-• the Communication Office
+• the Communications Department.

 Administrative services

-• Human Resources Unit
+• the Human Resources Unit;

 Hearing Adviser